 If you are the eat-as-you-go type of apple picker, Boston Hill Farm is the place for you.
-October is a prime time at Boston Hill for the Macintosh, Cortland, and Macoun apples, perfect for munching while picking.
+September and October are prime time at Boston Hill for the Macintosh, Cortland, and Macoun apples, perfect for munching while picking.
 Along with the standard apple cider doughnuts, Boston Hill’s farm store has less traditional offerings like cinnamon doughnuts and sugar pumpkins (you can pick the real thing in their fields, too).
-After you’ve picked your fill, grab a scoop of Richardson’s ice cream and pet the bunnies and sheep.
+After you’ve picked your fill, grab a scoop of Richardson’s ice cream and go hang out with the bunnies and sheep.

 Highland Farm Orchard

 10 a.m.-5 p.m. daily, 635 Highland St., Holliston, 508-429-8370, highlandfarmorchard.net

 Price: $10 for 1/2-peck bag (approx. 5 pounds), $20 for 1-peck bag (approx. 10 pounds), $30 for 1/2-bushel bag (approx. 20 pounds)